Is Watermelon Good For Diabetics?

 However, this is not applicable to all.
 Amount of intake may differ from person to person depending on your body type and many other factors.
 Hence, always consult a qualified professional doctor before following any nutritional regime or consuming any food.
 Work as per the diet chart provided by your doctor for avoiding any health risks.

 Watermelons are great for health and are filled with many vitamins and minerals.
 They keep you hydrated, improves digestion, keeps your hair and skin healthy.
-Watermelons fall into the high gylcemic index food list, hence should be consumed only after consultation with a qualified professional doctor.
+Watermelons and other fruits such as pineapple, fall into the high gylcemic index food list, hence should be consumed only after consultation with a qualified professional doctor.

 (Please read the disclaimer page carefully before you start to use this blog/ website in any way.
 By using this blog/ website in any way, you accept and agree to be bound and abide by the Disclaimer.
 All content provided on this blog/ website is for information purposes only and shall not be understood or construed as a substitute of any qualified or professional medical/ health/ fitness/ nutritional/ beauty advice, diagnosis, or treatment in any way.)